Pseudo-Pythonic/Pseudo-Pythonic/README.md

-# Hi there This is Pseudo-Pythoner Here!!👋
+# Hi there This is Pseudo-Pythoneer Here!!👋

 - 🔭 I’m currently working on my [P.A.](https://github.com/Pseudo-Pythonic/Sara-Personal-Assistant)
 - 🌱 I’m currently learning React-Native and Next.JS